chris-wood/chris-wood.github.io/_drafts/ccn_vs_ip_confidentiality.md

 anywhere in the network.
 To make data confidential, content can be encrypted such that only authorized users can perform decryption.
-This is typically done by encrypting the payload of a CCNx Content Object message [cite] -- everything else is left in the clear.
+This is typically done by encrypting the payload of a CCNx Content Object message -- everything else is left in the clear.
 Since names explicitly identify a content object, this means that (consumer) privacy is not possible; Any eavesdropper neighboring the consumer can observe the name and learn what content the victim